Venture X Business vs. Venture X: What’s the difference?

 Key takeaways: Capital One Venture X Business vs. Venture X

-Both the Capital One Venture X and Venture X Business cards are premium rewards cards with exclusive benefits.
+Both the Capital One Venture X and Venture X Business cards are premium travel rewards cards with exclusive benefits.
 However, there are differences.
 For example, the Venture X Business card has no preset limit, which offers businesses the financial flexibility they need.
-On the other hand, the Venture X card is more like a traditional credit card with a set spending limit.
+On the other hand, the Venture X card may have either no preset limit or a fixed limit, depending on your individual product setup.
+No preset spending limit is available by invite on the Venture X card.

 If you’re ready to learn more about business cards that support your business as it grows and reward you for everyday purchases, compare business cards from Capital One for the rewards and benefits to better suit your business needs.